TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Home Page

-Home Page contains informations about the Mood Designs history and lastest news and events organized by the Mood Designs team.
+Home Page contains information about the Mood Designs history and latest news and events organized by the Mood Designs team.

 ![Home Page](documentation/images/home_page.jpg)

 ### Navigation Bar

-All sections are clearly and simply arranged inside the navigation bar which allows for an easy access to applications sections.
+All sections are clearly and simply arranged inside the navigation bar which allows for easy access to application's sections.

 ![Desctop Navbar](documentation/images/desctop_navbar.jpg)